mtip9/dsc-phase-2-project/README.md

 ## Results

-For every 1% increase in square footage of the living area, we would expect an associated increase of 0.0004% in price
+For every increase in 1 square footage of the living area, expect an associated increase of $478 in price

 ![price_v_sqft_living](images/price_v_sqft_living.png)

-For every 1% increase in square footage of the patio, we would expect an associated increase of 0.0002% in price
+For every increase in 1 square footage of the patio, expect an associated increase of $199 in price

 ![price_v_sqft_patio](images/price_v_sqft_patio.png)